-A sitemap is a list of all web pages from a website, and it's very useful because it helps your content appear faster in the user's browser.
-There are two types of sitemap, static and dynamic.
-Static sitemaps are being used today only for static websites, or for websites that do not have a lot of pages.
-Creating these sitemaps could take a long time, because after you create every new page on your website you'll have to manually include it to the sitemap.
-On the other hand, dynamic sitemaps are much more useful and used.
-They are connected with the database of the website, and every time a new page is created, it will automatically be included in the sitemap.
+A Sitemap is a list of all Web pages from a Website, and it's very useful because it helps your content appear faster in the user's browser.
+There are two types of Sitemap, static and dynamic.
+Static Sitemaps are being used today only for static Websites, or for Websites that do not have a lot of pages.
+Creating these Sitemaps could take a long time because after you create every new page on your Website you'll have to manually include it to the Sitemap.
+On the other hand, dynamic Sitemaps are much more useful and used.
+They are connected with the Database of the Website, and every time a new page is created, it will automatically be included in the Sitemap.

-As I have already said, this module is very helpful, but what if we would like to generate our map which requires some other specification, for example if we would like to include only the nodes created after some specific date, or we need only nodes included created by some specific user(s).
-We can still manage to do that with the module's interface, but what if there are more than a hundred, or even a thousand nodes we needed to change.. it would be such a pain to manually accomplish.
-It would be a lot easier if we create some custom code, which would regenerate the sitemap with our changes.
-I'll explain in this blog how to accomplish this.
+As I have already said, this module is very helpful, but what if we would like to generate our map which requires some other specification, for example, if we would like to include only the nodes created after some specific date, or we need to include the nodes created by some specific user(s).
+We could still manage to do that with the module's interface, but what if there are more than a hundred, or even a thousand nodes we needed to change.
+It would be such a pain if you had to do this manually.
+On the other hand, it would be a lot easier if we could create some custom code, which then would regenerate the Sitemap with our changes.

-In the custom_sitemap.module file, I'll create two functions.
+In the custom_sitemap.module file, I'll create two functions:

-We have defined the path for our controller, which will execute the function "generate" after running the script "/map-generate".
+I have defined the path for our controller, which will execute the function "generate" after running the script "/map-generate".

 The path of the class is: your_project/modules/custom_sitemap/src, the file name in my case is: Sitemap.php.